Little Yellow Wheelbarrow

 If you didn’t catch that, I said the second time we renovated our kitchen.

-So the kitchen renovation was triaged to priority, and we started designing our kitchen.
+So, the kitchen renovation was triaged top priority and we started designing our kitchen.

-The total for the appliances was just under $5500, and I tell you, I did a lot of shopping to find the right appliances for the right price.
+The total for the appliances was just under $5500 and, I have to tell you, I did a lot of shopping to find the right appliances for the right price.

 That left $1,500 of the budget for the rest of the kitchen.